freerange/site/soups/blog/hello-printer.markdown

 ### Out of memory

 However, the Arduino only has a limited amount of flash memory (normally around 32k), which meant that the largest full-width image that could be compiled into the program was around 450 rows high.
+(That's why the above image looks like it's missing one half - I cropped it to fit in the Arduino's memory.)

 That was a limitation that I wasn't happy with.
 Obviously some external storage for the data would be required, and thankfully the [Ardunio Ethernet shield](http://arduino.cc/en/Main/ArduinoEthernetShield) comes with a MicroSD reader built in.
 I added the ability to convert images into files containing the right bits for the printer, and wrote an Arduino library to print bitmaps using those files (and subsequently [from any Stream object](https://github.com/lazyatom/Thermal-Printer-Library/commit/82dacbdd6c3ea6a32fe123cb1ff17b6810a4c330)).